yanicklandry/igloo/Readme.md

 ![Igloo](https://filenode.s3.amazonaws.com/igloo.png)

-Igloo is a lightweight, fast, and minimal framework for rapid development
+Igloo is a lightweight, fast, and minimal framework for rapid development.

 View documentation for Igloo at <http://documentup.com/niftylettuce/igloo>.